Meet the cast of Last Tango in Halifax series five - TheNewsTrace

 Who’s Harrison?
 A younger boy whom Alan witnesses shop-lifting meals.

 The place have I seen Liam McCheyne earlier than?
-You may recognise him from reveals like The Bay, Mom’s Day, Transferring On, and Coronation Road.
+You would possibly recognise him from exhibits like The Bay, Mom’s Day, Shifting On, and Coronation Avenue.

 Tony Gardner performs John

 Who’s John?
 A novelist and Caroline’s horrible ex-husband, who cheated on her.
 He usually means that they get again collectively, however to no avail.
-He additionally had a short fling with Caroline’s step-sister Gillian, and he grew to become obsessed together with her for whereas.
+He additionally had a short fling with Caroline’s step-sister Gillian, and he turned obsessed along with her for whereas.

 The place have I seen Tony Gardner earlier than?
-Gardner performed Brian in the beloved youngsters’s sitcom My Mother and father Are Aliens, and in addition performed Professor Tony Shales in Recent Meat.
-He’s additionally starred in reveals like Unforgotten, Tripped, Harmless, and Stella.
+Gardner performed Brian in the beloved youngsters’s sitcom My Mother and father Are Aliens, and likewise performed Professor Tony Shales in Contemporary Meat.
+He’s additionally starred in exhibits like Unforgotten, Tripped, Harmless, and Stella.

 Ronni Ancona performs Judith

 Who’s Judith?
-John’s unbearable new associate (with whom he had the affair whereas nonetheless married to Caroline), Judith is an alcoholic and really profitable creator of younger grownup fiction.
+John’s unbearable new companion (with whom he had the affair whereas nonetheless married to Caroline), Judith is an alcoholic and really profitable creator of younger grownup fiction.

 Add Comment